rust-lang/blog.rust-lang.org/posts/2022-02-14-crates-io-snapshot-branches.md

 Every so often, the [crates.io index](https://github.com/rust-lang/crates.io-index)'s Git history is [squashed into one commit](https://internals.rust-lang.org/t/cargos-crate-index-upcoming-squash-into-one-commit/8440) to minimize the history Cargo needs to download.
-When the index is squashed, we have saved snapshot branches to preserve the history of crate publishes.
+When the index is squashed, we save snapshots to preserve the history of crate publishes.

-Those branches are using server resources because of the recompression of objects that are delta-compressed against objects that are only referenced in branches not fetched by the client.
-We will be deleting the snapshot branches to ensure that all objects referenced in the master branch will only be compressed against other objects in the master branch, ensuring that the current clone behavior will be much more efficient on the server side.
+Currently, those snapshots are stored as branches in the main index Git repository.
+This uses server resources because of the recompression of objects that are delta-compressed against objects that are only referenced in branches not fetched by the client.
+We will be deleting the snapshot branches from this repository to ensure that all objects referenced in the master branch will only be compressed against other objects in the master branch, ensuring that the current clone behavior will be much more efficient on the server side.